-Asbestos exposure limits are set by several different government agencies in the U.S. Asbestos is present at very low levels in the environment — in the soil, water and air — and the concept of “asbestos exposure limits” refers to artificial asbestos contexts such as when asbestos is mined, milled, or added to the manufacture of products that are installed or used in a huge variety of applications.
+Asbestos exposure limits are set by several different government agencies in the U.S. Asbestos is present at very low levels in the environment (in the soil, water, and air) and the concept of “asbestos exposure limits” refers to artificial asbestos contexts such as when asbestos is mined, milled, or added during the manufacturing of products that are installed or used in a huge variety of applications.

-The importance of asbestos exposure limits is clear when the dangers of asbestos exposure for humans and animals are considered — respiratory disorders such as asbestosis, lung cancers, and mesothelioma cancer are all potential outcomes of asbestos exposure.
-Federal, state and local government agencies in the U.S. and their counterparts in many other countries have devised asbestos exposure limits in an effort to control the epidemic of asbestos diseases around the world.
+The importance of asbestos exposure limits is clear when the dangers of asbestos exposure for humans and animals are considered – respiratory disorders such as asbestosis, lung cancers, and mesothelioma cancer are all potential outcomes of asbestos exposure.
+Even short-term asbestos exposure can lead to these deadly diseases.
+Federal, state and local government agencies in the U.S. and their counterparts in many other countries have devised asbestos exposure limits in an effort to control the epidemic of asbestos-related diseases around the world.

-For example, OSHA (the Occupational Safety and Health Administration) issued two asbestos exposure limit standards in 1986:
+OSHA (the Occupational Safety and Health Administration) determined how much asbestos exposure is bad and issued two asbestos exposure limit standards in 1986:

 - one for construction workplaces